hlascelles/karina_personal_website/_posts/travel/2020-06-06-south-korea.md

-##### X. DMZ (bring passport and binoculars)
+##### 13. DMZ (bring passport and binoculars)
 * I did this [DMZ Half-Day Tour led by a retired military officer](https://www.plktravel.com/) from Seoul.
 Look for "DMZ Tour From Seoul / PLK Travel" on Google Maps to see their reviews.
 All tour pass through (37.890563, 126.7403), you could join there instead of in Seoul.
 The two interesting things to see on this kind of tour are The Third Tunnel (37.916651, 126.69916) and Dorasan Observatory (37.911031, 126.70598) or Odusan Observatory.
 Even the no-shopping tour I did had a shopping stop at (37.909253, 126.73431), I believe other tours are worse.
 Definitely bring binoculars to make the most of your time at the observatory; taking photos is not allowed, but binoculars are allowed.
+* &#9733; To learn a bit about North Korea, watch [The Mole: Undercover in North Korea (2020)](https://www.imdb.com/title/tt13243898/) and read [Nothing to Envy: Ordinary Lives in North Korea (2009) by Barbara Demick](https://www.goodreads.com/book/show/40604846-nothing-to-envy).
+Both are truly outstanding.
+* [Koryo Tours](https://koryogroup.com/) do tours to North Korea from China.

 On my wishlist:
 * The Second Tunnel tours from Cheorwon Peace Tourist Information Center (38.2656137, 127.2826855) at 15-19 Yangji 2-gil, Dongsong-eup, Cheorwon-gun.
 Same-day in-person registration (cannot be bre-booked), arrive at 9:00 to join one of the self-driving tours that day.
 Closed on Tuesdays.
 Sometimes these tours are cancelled for security reasons, so it's best to ask a local to call +82-033-450-5559 and ask about the date you are interested in (they don't speak any English).
 If you are already in the area, you can ask at Cheorwon Tourist Information Center (also no English, but they use translation apps with enthusiasm).
 I arrived too late when all the tours were already full, so instead I ended up doing a riverside suspension walk - Cheorwon Hantan River (Columnar Joint Road), starting from the ticket office at (38.17498, 127.29974).
 * Ganghwa Peace Observatory on Ganghwado island.
-And Ganghwa Anglican Church - the most Korean looking church.
+And Ganghwa Anglican Church in Ganghwa-gun - the most Korean looking church.
 * Goseong: Goseong Unification Observation Tower and DMZ Museum.
 * [510km of hiking path](https://www.durunubi.kr/dmz-introduction.do) along the DMZ.